How to Apply for Financial Aid

 Step Five: Receive Your Funds

-If you have successfully completed Steps 1 through 4, financial aid is generally applied to your student account at the end of the drop/add period each semester.
+If you have completed Steps 1 through 4, financial aid is generally applied to your student account at the end of the drop/add period each semester.
 If your financial aid exceeds your charges, you will receive a refund.
-Refunds begin to become available approximately 7 working days after the disbursement of your financial aid.
+Refunds become available approximately 7 working days after the disbursement of your financial aid.
 This amount is delivered to you for use for school-related or living expenses.
 Eligible students will receive an e-mail from the Office of Student Accounts when their refund has been processed.
-Students are strongly encouraged to enroll in direct deposit by clicking on the following PAWS tutorial page and selecting “How to Sign Up for Direct Deposit”: https://studentaccounts.tcnj.edu/paws-tutorials/.
-Students that did not enroll in direct deposit will pick up refund checks on the dates indicated in the e-mail in the Administrative Services Building, Room 201.

 Outside Scholarships

 Any outside scholarship check you receive should be endorsed, if necessary, and forwarded to the Office of Student Accounts.
 Most donors wish to forward checks directly to TCNJ.
-Please instruct your donor to send your check to the Office of Student Accounts, and to include on the scholarship check: the name of the scholarship, the term(s) for which the award is made, and your complete legal name and PAWS ID.
+Please instruct your donor to send your check to the Office of Student Accounts and to include on the scholarship check: the name of the scholarship, the term(s) for which the award is made, and your complete legal name and PAWS ID.
 If the donor does not provide instructions otherwise, the amount of the scholarship check will be divided and disbursed equally to you for the Fall and Spring terms.
 Outside scholarships totaling $1,000 or less will be credited toward the student account within one semester.
 Amounts greater than $1,000 will be divided and credited equally between the award semesters.

-Checks payable to the student only, or co-payable to both The College and the student, will require endorsement.
+Checks payable to the student only or co-payable to both The College and the student will require endorsement.
 The Office of Student Accounts will notify you if you need to endorse an outside scholarship check.
-Checks payable to The College of New Jersey only are deposited into the student’s account.
+Checks payable to The College of New Jersey are only deposited into the student’s account.

 If a student with an outside scholarship completely withdraws after the beginning of the term, funds are returned to all aid sources according to TCNJ’s Refund and Repayment Policy.

-Note: Financial aid award packages containing either federal, state, or institutional assistance CANNOT exceed the student’s Cost of Attendance.
+Note: Financial aid award packages containing federal, state, or institutional assistance CANNOT exceed the student’s Cost of Attendance.
 Students receiving outside assistance in combination with federal, state, or institutional assistance are subject to Cost of Attendance guidelines.

 Federal Work-Study